ltrybuch/lib-themisui/themis_components/thDropdown/readme.md

     <th-item name="#2" url="#"></th-item>
   </th-dropdown>
   ```
-- An `action` attribute can be used to replace the `url` attribute.
-When the corresponding menu item is clicked that `action` will be invoked.
+- ng-click can be used instead of the `href` attribute.
+When the corresponding menu item is clicked that `ng-click` will be invoked.
+If both are added the `href` attr will override.
 - If multiple action attributes are included the menu item will select `url` first, `action` next, and divider last.
 If nothing is passed in it will set the menu item to a `th-divider`.